DBInstance

 in the Amazon RDS User Guide.

-Not applicable.
-Mapping Amazon Web Services IAM accounts to database accounts
+* Amazon Aurora (Mapping Amazon Web Services IAM accounts to database

 engine